+In an individual who is HCV antibody-positive, current HCV infection should be confirmed by a PCR assay for HCV RNA.
+Quantitative PCR may be considered as part of the pre-treatment assessment.
 As noted, the first point-of-care test for HCV RNA was approved by the TGA in May 2020.
-The Xpert® HCV viral load assay (Cepheid) measures HCV RNA from a finger-prick blood sample (100 µL) and provides a real-time result in less than 60 minutes.
+The Xpert® HCV viral load assay (Cepheid) measures HCV RNA from a finger-prick blood sample (100 mL) and provides a real-time result in less than 60 minutes.
 This assay will promote the development of hepatitis C “test-and-treat” models of care to increase screening and treatment rates.

-HCV genotype is not required by the PBS criteria before prescribing: sofosbuvir plus velpatasvir (first-line, treatment-naive); glecaprevir plus pibrentasvir (first-line, treatment-naive); and sofosbuvir plus velpatasvir plus voxilaprevir (NS5A inhibitor-experienced).
+Documentation of HCV genotype was important in the era of genotype-specific DAAs.
+However, the introduction of pan-genotypic treatment regimens for HCV infection means that it is no longer mandatory to determine HCV genotype before prescribing treatment.
+HCV genotype is not required by the PBS criteria before prescribing sofosbuvir plus velpatasvir (first-line, treatment-naive); glecaprevir plus pibrentasvir (first-line, treatment-naive); and sofosbuvir plus velpatasvir plus voxilaprevir (NS5A inhibitor-experienced).

 It is important to document any prior treatment for HCV infection.
 Key information includes treatment regimen, duration, adherence and response.
 These may influence the choice of treatment regimen and/or treatment duration (see Treatment for chronic hepatitis C).
 Patients in whom a previous IFN-free regimen has failed frequently have resistant HCV variants.